johnkerl/miller/docs/src/reference-main-null-data.md

 * Empty values are explicit in the data so they should explicitly affect accumulations: `mlr put '@sum += $x'` should accumulate numeric `x` values into the sum but an empty `x`, when encountered in the input data stream, should make the sum non-numeric.
 To work around this you can use the `is_not_null` function as follows: `mlr put 'is_not_null($x) { @sum += $x }'`

-* Absent stream-record values should not break accumulations, since Miller by design handles heterogenous data: the running `@sum` in `mlr put '@sum += $x'` should not be invalidated for records which have no `x`.
+* Absent stream-record values should not break accumulations, since Miller by design handles heterogeneous data: the running `@sum` in `mlr put '@sum += $x'` should not be invalidated for records which have no `x`.

 * Absent out-of-stream-variable values are precisely what allow you to write `mlr put '@sum += $x'`.
 Otherwise you would have to write `mlr put 'begin{@sum = 0}; @sum += $x'` -- which is tolerable -- but for `mlr put 'begin{...}; @sum[$a][$b] += $x'` you'd have to pre-initialize `@sum` for all values of `$a` and `$b` in your input data stream, which is intolerable.